bnulens/bnulens/README.md

 ### I am a junior developer
 - :beer: from Belgium
-- :telescope: Currently looking for an opportunity as ***front-end developer***
+- :flashlight: Currently looking for an opportunity as ***front-end developer***
-- :school_satchel: Can learn anything
+- :school_satchel: Eager to learn anything
 - :goal_net: Current goal: Getting hands on work experience
 - :zap: Huge history nerd and vinyl record enthousiast.